ahallur10/Project-Showcase/Professional Experience/Supply Order Dashboard/README.md

   Since the backend tables lacked category fields and contained inconsistent item names (e.g., `Black_203` and `Black_320` referring to similar items), a custom **mapping sheet** was created for each supply order type.
   - These mapping sheets linked raw item names to standardized **categories** and **display names**, aligning backend data with the frontend order forms.
   - The mappings were maintained in SharePoint and connected to Power BI for dynamic updates.
-  - **Limitation:** Any new or renamed items required manual updates to the mapping sheet and corresponding query adjustments (see *Suggested Improvements* section for future automation ideas).
+  - **Limitation:** Any new or renamed items required manual updates to the mapping sheet and corresponding query adjustments (see *Future Iterations* section for future automation ideas).

 - **Data Standardization and Cleaning**

   Each table’s transformation included:
   - Unpivoting wide item columns into a long format (`Item`, `Quantity`)
   - Merging with custom mapping tables to enrich data with categories and item names
-  - Joining with the `Site` table to include location and program context
+  - Certain fields in the order form allowed free-text quantity inputs.
+These were standardized by converting to numeric values and filtering out invalid entries (e.g., negative quantities like -2)
+  - Converted Boolean text fields to binary flags to record total counts for items that had a T/F values
   - Replacing null or blank values with defaults and filtering out deleted records
-  - Duplicating key identifiers (`ClusterID`) and renaming columns for uniformity
+  - Duplicating key identifiers (`ClusterID`) to ensure easy text-based slicers and renaming item column names to match frontend
   - Adding a `Source` field for data lineage tracking

 ---